 We have developed information to assist you in completing your event application form and understanding your obligations as an event organiser.

 2. Gaining in-principle approval

 Once the Event Application has been received an Events Officer will be allocated to your event.

-Your Events Officer will liaise with the City's internal representatives and other agencies.
+Your Events Officer will liaise with our internal representatives and other agencies.
 Your Events Officer will provide you with the agencies feedback, put you in direct contact and/or set up meetings to discuss your application.

 Depending on the suitability of your event concept, availability of date and venue – you may receive in-principle approval to continue planning for your event.